DeepRank/deeprank2/docs/getstarted.md

 # Get started

+The following section serves as a first guide to start using the package, using Protein-Protein Interfaces (PPIs) queries as example.
+You can also learn to use the software by following the [tutorial notebooks][tutorials](https://github.com/DeepRank/deeprank-core/tree/main/tutorials), which contain guided tutorials for PPIs, missense variants, and the training pipeline.

 ## Data generation

-For each protein-protein complex, a query can be created and added to the `QueryCollection` object, to be processed later on.
-Different types of queries exist, based on the molecular resolution needed:
+For each protein-protein complex(or protein structure containing a missense variant), a query can be created and added to the `QueryCollection` object, to be processed later on.
+Different types of queries exist:
-- In a `ProteinProteinInterfaceResidueQuery` each node represents one amino acid residue.
+- In a `ProteinProteinInterfaceResidueQuery` and `SingleResidueVariantResidueQuery`, each node represents one amino acid residue.
-- In a `ProteinProteinInterfaceAtomicQuery` each node represents one atom within the amino acid residues.
+- In a `ProteinProteinInterfaceAtomicQuery` and `SingleResidueVariantAtomicQuery`, each node represents one atom within the amino acid residues.

 A query takes as inputs:
-- a `.pdb` file, representing the protein-protein structural complex
+- a `.pdb` file, representing the single protein (containing the variant/s) or the protein-protein structure
-- the ids of the two chains composing the complex, and
+- the ids of the chains composing the structure, and
-- the correspondent Position-Specific Scoring Matrices (PSSMs), in the form of `.pssm` files.
+- optionally, the correspondent position-specific scoring matrices (PSSMs), in the form of `.pssm` files.

 ```python
 from deeprankcore.query import QueryCollection, ProteinProteinInterfaceResidueQuery